ademar/MagnifyingGlass/component/GettingStarted.md

 ## iOS Example

-Here is a simple sample of how to enable the magnifying glass effect on a view.
+Here is an example ilustrating how to enable the magnifying glass effect on a view and the use of properties that will allow you to customize the look and behaviour of the magnifiying glass.

 ```csharp
 using Xamarin.Controls;